 Sunak welcomes ‘critical’ pause in Israel-Hamas war

-The Prime Minister called for the release of all hostages Hamas took in the October 7 attack on Israel.
+Prime Minister Rishi Sunak said it was ‘the first step’ towards the release of all hostages Hamas took in the October 7 attack on Israel.

-Rishi Sunak has said the temporary truce in the Israel-Hamas conflict is “critical” as he called for the safe return of all hostages.
+Rishi Sunak has welcomed the “critical” temporary truce in the Israel-Hamas conflict but said it was only the “first step” towards seeing the release of all hostages.

 The long-anticipated four-day pause in fighting between Israeli forces and Hamas began early on Friday, with the militants pledging to free 50 of the around 240 hostages held in Gaza in return for Palestinians imprisoned in Israel.